Is it Worth it to Upgrade Your AC Unit?

-As an expert in the HVAC industry, I have been asked numerous times whether it is worth it to scrap an AC unit.
+As an expert in the HVAC industry, I have been asked numerous times whether it is worth it to upgrade an AC unit.
 This is a valid question, especially for homeowners who are looking to upgrade or replace their current air conditioning system.
 The answer, however, is not a simple yes or no. There are several factors that need to be considered before making a decision.

-The Cost of Scraping an AC Unit
+The Cost of Upgrading an AC Unit

 The Age and Condition of Your AC Unit

 Another important factor to consider is the age and condition of your AC unit.
-If your unit is relatively new and in good working condition, then it may not be worth it to scrap it.
+If your unit is relatively new and in good working condition, then it may not be worth it to upgrade it.

 The Environmental Impact